Stem Cell Therapy for Multiple Sclerosis in Thailand

 Most patients receive their initial assessment within 24 hours.

-Submit Your Case
+Submit Your Multiple Sclerosis (MS) Case

-Share your medical history and imaging for review.
+Share your multiple sclerosis (ms) medical history, imaging, and any previous treatment records for review.

-Our team reviews your case and provides an honest recommendation.
+Our clinical team reviews your multiple sclerosis (ms) case and provides an honest recommendation on suitability.

-Treatment Plan
+Your Multiple Sclerosis (MS) Treatment Plan

-Receive a personalised plan with transparent pricing.
+Receive a personalised multiple sclerosis (ms) treatment plan with transparent pricing and expected outcomes.

 Other conditions we treat